-Proud Pets: Traveling with Animals for WorldPride in NYC
+Proud Pets: Traveling with Animals in New York City

 New York welcomes animals of all kinds, from poodles to parakeets.
-Whether you live in town or are coming for WorldPride in June 2019, all pet-owners need a primer on traveling around the city with dogs or cats.
+Whether you live in town or are coming to visit, all pet owners need a primer on traveling around the city with dogs or cats.
 As a precaution, be sure you have proof of ownership and vaccination records for your pet, as well as a collar with your contact info printed clearly.
-Then come enjoy the greatest city in the world with your furry friend!
+Then come enjoy the greatest city in the world with a furry friend!

 Photo: NYC Doggies/Facebook